allfoxwy/UnitXP_SP3/README.md

-### Hide nameplate behind wall
+### Hide nameplate behind wall (for V key)

 Vanilla client only check distance for nameplates.
-This would make mobs behind wall/door also show up their nameplates.
+This makes mobs behind wall/door also show up their nameplates.

-This mod changes Vanilla behaviour:
+This mod changes Vanilla behaviour to Classic style:
-- In 8 to MAX range, only those mobs in player's sight would receive a nameplate
+- Only those mobs in player's sight would receive a nameplate
-- In 0 to 8 range, every mob receive a nameplate
-- When a mob with nameplate move into shadow behind wall, its nameplate would disappear within 2 seconds.
-However this refresh feature could be disabled because it causes flash.

-By default:
-- Modern Nameplate Distance feature is Enabled

-- Refresh enemy nameplate every 2 seconds.

-- Friendly nameplate would NOT refresh.

- ...you could control it by
+- If you move your camera really close, you could see through a wall for a short distance

+LUA nameplate addon would work out-of-box, no need to change anything.

+By default this feature is enabled.
+You could toggle its switch:

 - `/script UnitXP("modernNameplateDistance", "enable");`

 - `/script UnitXP("modernNameplateDistance", "disable");`

-- `/script UnitXP("modernNameplateDistance", "enableEnemyRefresh");`

-- `/script UnitXP("modernNameplateDistance", "disableEnemyRefresh");`

-- `/script UnitXP("modernNameplateDistance", "enableFriendRefresh");`

-- `/script UnitXP("modernNameplateDistance", "disableFriendRefresh");`

-- `/script local query = UnitXP("modernNameplateDistance", "anything else");print(query);`

-LUA nameplate addon would work out-of-box, no need to change anything.

-I wish I could make a perfect "refresh to disappear" program with NO flash, however I lack 2 pieces of critical information:
-- I can't find address of CGUnit_C::RemoveUnitNamePlate()
-- There is a linked list of nameplates at 0xc4d92c, it could be iterated by NODE_ADDR + 0x4e0 .
-However I can't find unit GUID out of it.